Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2 on Sunday

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL on Sunday, September 14
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Monday, September 15

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 2 of the NFL season continues with a 13-game slate on Sunday, including several divisional matchups.
+Week 2 of the NFL season concludes with two 'Monday Night Football' games.
+In the first game, The Tampa Bay Buccaneers face the Houston Texans, followed by the Los Angeles Chargers vs. the Las Vegas Raiders.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
+The Buccaneers-Texans matchup features division champions from a year ago, while the Chargers-Raiders battle is between unbeaten AFC West rivals.

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.